-Air/Cooler Pump (optional)
+• Air/Cooler Pump (optional)

-This switch provides power to the pump relay which in turn powers the air/cooler pump for the air conditioner and cockpit cooler.
-This switch must be turned on to operate the air conditioner, and is recommended for the cockpit cooler-the cockpit cooler will cool more efficiently with the air/cooler pump working.
+This switch provides power to the air/cooler pump relay which in turn powers the air/cooler pump for the air conditioner and cockpit cooler.
+This switch must be turned on to operate the air conditioner.
+It is not required for the cockpit cooler although the cockpit cooler will cool much more efficiently with the air/cooler pump operating.
+The air conditioner seacock in the aft bilge must be open when this pump is in operation